-- 33.4 Warm-Up laps - 33.4.1 There will be ONE warm-up lap behind the Official leading car. - 33.4.2 Any car that is passed by the complete field shall remain at the end of the starting group and start from the last position.
+- 33.4 Formation lap - 33.4.1 There will be ONE formation lap behind the Official leading car. - 33.4.2 Any car that is passed by the complete field shall remain at the end of the starting group and start from the last position.
 If more than one car is thus affected, they must line up at the end of the starting group in the order in which they have left the starting grid.